gamanc/todo-mfe-app/readme.md

    Keep that running

-2. In a separate terminal, open the host-app folder and run:
+2. In a separate terminal, open the todos-host-app folder and run:
    ```
    npm install
    npm run dev